cinemascience/website/docs/source/tutorial_viewers.rst

     :align: left

-Editing the **dataSets** variable in **index.html** file to compare multiple databases.
+Edit the **dataSets** variable in **index.html** file to compare multiple databases.
+Multiple databases are not required to have matching variable ranges.
+The viewer will select the maximum range and display a default null image if one of the databases does not have that corresponding data row.

 The sliders control all three databases in common:

 .. code:: javascript